DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - simulation tests
     - parallel tests
     - full-interruption tests
-- 7.12.0 **checklist tests:** The checklist review is the least disruptive type of disaster recovery test.
+- 7.12.0 📙**checklist tests:** The checklist review is the 📝least disruptive type of disaster recovery test.
 During a check- list review, team members each review the contents of their disaster recovery checklists on their own and suggest any necessary changes.

 - 7.12.1 Read-through/tabletop
-    - **Read-through test**: one of the simplest to conduct, but also one of the most critical; copies of a DR plan are distributed to the members of the DR team for review, accomplishing three goals:
+    - 📙**Read-through test**: one of the 📝simplest to conduct, but also one of the most critical; copies of a DR plan are distributed to the members of the DR team for review, accomplishing three goals:
         - ensure that key personnel are aware of their responsibilities and have that knowledge refreshed periodically
         - provide individuals with an opportunity to review and update plans, remvoving obsolete info
         - helps identify situations in which key personnel have left the company and the DR responsibility needs to be re-assigned (note that DR responsibilities should be included in job descriptions)
-        - During a tabletop exercise, team members come together and walk through a scenario without making any changes to information systems.
+        - During a tabletop exercise, team members come together and walk through a scenario 📝without making any changes to information systems.
 - 7.12.2 Walkthrough
-    - **Structured walk-through**: AKA tabletop exercise, takes testing one step further, where members of the DR team gather in a large conference room and role-play a disaster scenario
+    - 📙**Structured walk-through**: AKA tabletop exercise, takes testing one step further, where members of the DR team gather in a large conference room and role-play a disaster scenario
         - the team refers to their copies of the DR plan and discuss the appropriate responses to that particular type of disaster
 - 7.12.3 Simulation
-    - **Simulation tests**: similar to the structured walk-throughs, where team members are presented with a scenario and asked to develop an appropriate response
+    - 📙**Simulation tests**: similar to the structured walk-throughs, where team members are presented with a scenario and asked to develop an appropriate response
         - unlike read-throughs and walk-throughs, some of these response measures are then tested
         -  ❗Simulation tests may shut down noncritical business units.
         - this may involve the interruption of noncritical business activities and the use of some operational personnel
-        - Simulations are the most complete test that can be conducted without the risk that a full failover test creates.
+        - Simulations are the 📝most complete test that can be conducted without the risk that a full failover test creates.
 - Checklist tests, structured walk-­throughs, and simulations are all test types that do not involve actually activating the alternate site.
 - 7.12.4 Parallel
-    - **Parallel tests**: represent the next level, and involve 🔥relocating personnel to the alternate recovery site and implementing site activation procedures
+    - 📙**Parallel tests**: represent the next level, and involve 📝relocating personnel to the alternate recovery site and implementing site activation procedures
         - the relocated employees perform their DR responsibilities just as they would for an actual disaster
         - operations at the main facility are not interrupted
         - During a parallel test, the team actually activates the disaster recovery site for testing, but the primary site remains operational.
         -  it fully evaluates operations at the backup facility but does not shift primary operations responsibility from the main site

 - 7.12.5 Full interruption
-    - **Full-interruption tests**: operate like parallel tests, but involve actually shutting down operations at the primary site and shifting them to the recovery site
+    - 📙**Full-interruption tests**: operate like parallel tests, but involve actually shutting down operations at the primary site and shifting them to the recovery site
+        - 📝most disruptive
-        - these tests involve a significant risk (shutting down the primary site, transfer recovery ops, followed by the reverse) and therefore are extremely difficult to arrange (management resistance to these tests are likely)
+        - these tests involve a significant risk (📝shutting down the primary site, transfer recovery ops, followed by the reverse) and therefore are extremely difficult to arrange (management resistance to these tests are likely)
         - During a full interruption test, the team takes down the primary site and confirms that the disaster recovery site is capable of handling regular operations.
 The full interruption test is the most thorough test but also the most disruptive.

 - 7.12.6 Communication